magento/merchdocs/src/catalog/export-full-catalog.md

 Outside of manually exporting the full catalog, products are added to this queue after a new product is created, an existing product is updated, or after a bulk update to product attributes.

-Once requested, these outgoing messages will be exported to a .csv file in chunks of 5,000.
+When requested, these outgoing messages will be exported to a .csv file in chunks of 5,000.

 ## Export the full catalog